 - A discount of 25% on the rate for bed, dinner and breakfast at BüllsPort Lodge & Farm during the time of your sponsorship.
 You can also pass this discount on to someone planning a tour through southern Namibia (does not apply to tour operators, but only to private individuals who book directly with Büllsport).

-- And should you visit BüllsPort Lodge & Farm during the term of your sponsorship: A possible personal “meeting” and selfie with “your” tree!
+- Should you visit BüllsPort Lodge & Farm during the term of your sponsorship: A possible personal “meeting” and a selfie with “your” tree!
 On a hike to the Quiver Tree Gorge.